-Measure and optimise your tweeting
+Measure and Optimize your tweeting

 The only way to learn is to experiment.
 Maybe there’ll be a certain time which people are really receptive.
 Maybe there’s a certain topic which isn’t resonating with your audience.
 Drop it.
 The tool’s really good at offering real-time feedback.

 Seduce your followers with an enticing headline.
 Tweet it at a time when they’re receptive.
 Ideally at the weekend.
-Then learn via trial and error, to get the highest click through rates you can.
+Then learn via trial and error, to get the highest click-through rates you can.

 Alex Clifford is Marketing Executive at Virally.
 Virally empowers you to track and amplify your content marketing.
 It allows you to see who the most powerful tweeters in your network are, and who is generating the most clicks to your content.